 • Strong organizational and analytical skills with close attention to detail.

-• Ability to work both independently and collaboratively in a team environment.
+• Ability to work independently and collaboratively in a team environment.

-• One or more years of project management experience related to research or grant administration in higher education, research organizations or a related environment.
+• One or more years of experience managing research or grants in higher education, a research organization, or a related environment.

 • Experience with budget and financial management.

 FLSA Exempt: Yes

 All offers of employment are contingent upon successful completion of a background inquiry.

 The University of Oregon is proud to offer a robust benefits package to eligible employees, including health insurance, retirement plans and paid time off.
 For more information about benefits, visit http://hr.uoregon.edu/careers/about-benefits.

 The University of Oregon is an equal opportunity, affirmative action institution committed to cultural diversity and compliance with the ADA.
 The University encourages all qualified individuals to apply, and does not discriminate on the basis of any protected status, including veteran and disability status.
 The University is committed to providing reasonable accommodations to applicants and employees with disabilities.
 To request an accommodation in connection with the application process, please contact us at email@example.com or 541-346-5112.

 UO prohibits discrimination on the basis of race, color, sex, national or ethnic origin, age, religion, marital status, disability, veteran status, sexual orientation, gender identity, and gender expression in all programs, activities and employment practices as required by Title IX, other applicable laws, and policies.
 Retaliation is prohibited by UO policy.
 Questions may be referred to the Title IX Coordinator, Office of Civil Rights Compliance, or to the Office for Civil Rights.
 Contact information, related policies, and complaint procedures are listed on the statement of non-discrimination.